 Day trip or half a day in Uji

 I’m not going to lie; I only heard about Uji purely by chance.
 I left my passport on a train when traveling to Nara, and when the AMAZING train station staff located it, it turns out someone had handed it in at the Uji train station.
-Once we found out, we hopped on a train to Uji, and lo-and-behold, we were introduced to MATCHA HEAVEN.
+We hopped on a train to Uji, and lo-and-behold, we were introduced to MATCHA HEAVEN.

 I’m not exaggerating when I say I love all things matcha flavored, so Uji was a dream come true.
 Like Nara, it deserves its own blog post, but my ultimate must-dos when here include: